ThePurpleClub/home/README.md

 https://potinmak.github.io/react-drive-cms/

 The basic layout of the site is out!
-Contents inside will be updated soon!
+Contents of the sites are still building in progress.

 ### Features:
 - A dynamic site, but no backend to manage, no database, no server, no hosting & no maintenance (almost)